meelgroup/KCBox/README.md

 ## ExactMC Description

 ExactMC is a scalable exact model counter.
-This tool was initiated by Yong Lai, Kuldeep S. Meel, and Roland H. C. Yap.
 It performs counting wrt a KC language called constrained conjunction \& decision diagrams that supports linear model counting.
 This tool also takes in a CNF formula in DIMACS format, and outputs the number of satisfying assignments.
 If you use this tool, please cite our paper [The power of Literal Equivalence in Model Counting](https://meelgroup.github.io/files/publications/AAAI-21-LMY.pdf)

 <!-- ####################################################################### -->